tangentyh/notes-of-tan/javaNotes.md

          }
      }
      ```
-     - compiler now tracks the fact that `e` originates from the `try` block, it is valid to declare the enclosing method as throws `SQLException`
+     - example above -- compiler now tracks the fact that `e` originates from the `try` block, it is valid to declare the enclosing method as throws `SQLException`
+     - smart narrowing conditions
-       - Provided that the only checked exceptions in that block are `SQLException` instances
+       - only checked exceptions -- provided that the only checked exceptions in that block are `SQLException` instances
-       - and provided that `e` is not changed in the catch block
+       - `final` `e` -- and provided that `e` is not changed in the catch block

 1. `finally` — always executed, can be used without `catch`
-   - executes before the method returns, if `return` used before `finally`
+   - order -- executes before the method return, if `return` used before `finally`
+   - mask `return` and exceptions
      - `return` in `finally` will mask previous `return`
+     - exceptions in `finally` will mask exceptions previously thrown
    - handle exceptions in `finally`
-     - exceptions in `finally` will mask exceptions previously thrown
      - wrap a `try catch` block to handle possible exception thrown by `finally`
        ```java
        InputStream in = . . .;